Chris Messina (inventor): Career

 Messina was employed as an Open Source Advocate at identity company Vidoop and before that was the co-founder of marketing agency Citizen Agency.
 He worked at Google as an Open Web Advocate, leaving to join startup NeonMob.
 He graduated from Carnegie Mellon University in 2003 with a BA in Communication Design.
 From 2016 to January 2017, Messina lead the Developer Experience team at Uber where he enforced the terms and conditions of Uber's proprietary APIs.

 Messina co-founded Citizen Agency, a company which describes itself as an "Internet consultancy that specializes in developing community-centric strategies around product research, design, development and marketing" with Tara Hunt and Ben Metcalfe, who has since left the company.

-Messina has been an advocate of open-source software, most notably Firefox and Flock.
+Messina has been an advocate of open-source software, most notably Firefox and the now-discontinued Flock browser.
 As a volunteer for the Spread Firefox campaign, he designed the 2004 Firefox advert which appeared in The New York Times on December 16, 2004.
 In 2008, he won a Google-O'Reilly Open Source Award for Best Community Amplifier for BarCamp, Microformats and Spread Firefox.

 In February 2018, Messina launched Molly, an AMA-style website where the questions are answered using the person's social media posts.